Course

 Introduction

-• Hypothermia interferes with normal coagulation and platelet function.
+• Hypothermia interferes with normal coagulation and platelet function as all chemical reactions and blood clotting are dependent on temperature.

 The significance and urgency of the triad is that it will ultimately cause death if not stopped.